-A few other things to notice from this simple example are:
+A few things to notice from this simple implementation are:

-- 1. Cooperating methods are scattered throughout classes - 2.
-The method argument, representing traversal context, is passed everywhere, though it is not used often - 3.
+- 1. Cooperating methods are scattered throughout the classes - 2.
+The method argument, representing context, is passed everywhere, though it is not used often - 3.
 Recursive calls are explicit - 4.
 The true direction of the traversal is somewhat hidden - 5.
-Traversal order is encoded in nested calls original incarnation, the Visitor Pattern [10] only requires a simple accept(visitor) method to aid in the implementation of a double dispatch mechanism.
+Traversal order is encoded in nested calls

+While inter-type declarations (or static aspects) certainly solve the first issue, visitor based techniques [11, 16, 17, 25] have been developed in order to address the others.
+In its original incarnation, the Visitor Pattern [11] only requires a simple accept(visitor) method to aid in the implementation of a double dispatch mechanism.
 Using accept(...), different operations over the structures can be implemented by encoding traversal within the visitor.
 Figure 3 shows a visitor implementation of the same eval(...) functionality.